-Suspensions can be used: as a disciplinary consequence; to facilitate the need to investigate an incident; in connection with a recommendation to expel the student, or in an emergency constituting endangerment to health or safety.
+Suspensions can be used: as a disciplinary consequence; to facilitate the need to investigate an incident; in connection with a recommendation to expel the scholar; or in an emergency constituting endangerment to health or safety.

-If a student is suspended out of school, the student must leave the building and grounds and not return until the suspension is over.
-When the suspension(s) has been served, a parent or guardian may be required to accompany the student to school to meet with the principal before the student is allowed to attend classes.
+If a scholar is suspended out of school, the scholar must leave the building and grounds and not return until the suspension is over.
+When the suspension(s) has been served, a parent or guardian may be required to accompany the scholar to school to meet with the principal before the scholar is allowed to attend classes.